Bronya-Rand/DDModDocker/README.md

 </p>

 ### Mod Docker
-> Mod Docker uses a custom Ren'Py 7 build that runs any selected mod as it's own mod (no matter if the mod is the same in two copies).
+> Mod Docker uses a custom Ren'Py 6 (SE) and 7 build that runs any selected mod as it's own mod (no matter if the mod is the same in two copies).
 It requires no external EXEs or the base game to work (except for the base game RPAs) to load the mods' own assets.
 It does not share save data of one mod throughout multiple copies.

 ### Doki Doki Mod Launcher/Doki Doki Mod Manager
 > Doki Doki Mod Launcher/Doki Doki Mod Manager uses a custom Ren'Py SDK build (Doki Doki Mod Launcher) or a custom-made program (Doki Doki Mod Manager) to store mods in one mod directory.
 They require the base game (and sometimes the mods' own EXE for Ren'Py 7 mods) to load the mods' own assets.
 They share save data of one mod throughout multiple copies.